petmar0/SPLOTV2/Tutorial.md

 Finally, the controller for the whole system is an [Arduino Uno R3](https://www.sparkfun.com/products/11021).
 ##Construction
 ###Spectrum Shield Modification
 The Spectrum Shield uses the same two pins on the Arduino to control its MSGEQ-7 chip as the power control for the SatUplink Shield.
-To get around this, the traces for pins 4 and 5 are cut on the
+To get around this, the traces for pins 4 and 5 are cut on the Spectrum Shield, and 30-gauge wire is used to connect these to pins 6 and 7, respectively. [image]()